 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the securities offered under this prospectus.
-This prospectus, which forms a part of that registration statement, does not contain all information included in the registration statement.
+This prospectus does not contain all information included in the registration statement.
 Certain information is omitted and you should refer to the registration statement and its exhibits.